 Decisive answers to Christian missionaries

-The Christian missionary seeks out Jews even though there are billions of other non-believers in Jesus, because they feel that we are the only people that can validate their faith.
-Jesus was Jewish, born and raised in Israel to a Jewish mother.
-He and his family were known to their neighbors, friends, school mates, teachers etc. The Jewish nation was there during their life times.
-We knew them.
-The New Testament, Christians and Christianity came to be long after Jesus died.
-The Jews are the only contemporary eyewitnesses to the facts.
+They seek out Jews, even though there are billions of other non-believers in Jesus because only we can validate their faith.
+To explain: Jesus was Jewish, born and raised in Israel to a Jewish mother.
+He and his family were known to their neighbors, friends, schoolmates and teachers etc. The New Testament, Christians and Christianity originated long after Jesus died.
+The Jews were the only contemporary eyewitnesses to what really occurred during his lifetime.

 The Rabbis and secular leaders who stood facing Jesus had solid reasons to reject his claims.
 It was not as if he was an unknown person who suddenly appeared, and revealed himself as the long awaited Messiah, and in the rush of the hour he was ignored.
 Jesus was living among them for 30 years (Luke 3:23).

 Mark 6, the earliest of the gospels, remarkably left little for us to imagine what his neighbors and relatives thought of him.
 He related what happened when Jesus returned to his hometown.
 It must have been widely known for Mark to have included it.
 Jesus went to the synagogue and began to teach.
 From the reaction of the people who were there, we learn that this Jesus was not the same person whom they knew so well.
 "Is this not the carpenter, the son of Mary, and the brother of James, Joseph, Judas and Simon?
 Are not his sisters here with us?
 And they took offense at him."
 Luke 4 has the people trying to kill Jesus because he was hinting that he was the Messiah!